a123547879/D20251022/README.md

 - All experimental results are reproducible, and specific dependencies are listed in `requirements.txt` below.

 ## Quick Reproduction Steps
+1.Download the dataset: Click the DOI link above to download the dataset archive, extract it, and configure the dataset path in the code.
-1. Train the model: Run the `train_*.ipynb` files to train the model from scratch (configure the dataset path and hyperparameters first).
+2.Train the model: Run the train_*.ipynb files to train the model from scratch (configure the dataset path and hyperparameters first).
-2. Compare model performance: Execute the code files with `compare` in the name to compare the performance metrics of different trained models.
+3.Compare model performance: Execute the code files with compare in the name to compare the performance metrics of different trained models.
-3. Calculate IoU and Information Entropy: Run the file named `Calculation of Shape Consistency Score plus Information Entropy` to obtain the IoU (Intersection over Union) and Information Entropy scores of the model's shallow, middle, and deep layers.
+4.Calculate IoU and Information Entropy: Run calculate_shape_consistency_entropy.py to obtain the IoU (Intersection over Union) and Information Entropy scores of the model's shallow, middle, and deep layers.

 # HiCE: Hierarchical Cognitive Evolution for Lightweight CNN OOD Generalization
 [![DOI](https://zenodo.org/badge/1177524614.svg)](https://doi.org/10.5281/zenodo.18933628)

 This is the official implementation of the paper:
 "Feature Attention Bias in Lightweight CNNs: Unveiling Mechanisms for Out-of-Distribution Generalization" (submitted to The Visual Computer).